 Strength training home gyms

-Strength training home gyms are usually the first thing that come to mind when you think “home gym” because they are by far the most common and most popular style.
+Strength focused home gyms are usually the first thing that come to mind when you think “home gym” because they are by far the most common and most popular style.
 These machines don’t really need much explanation – they look and work almost exactly like the machines you’d find in a regular public gym, providing isolation exercises that are great for building muscle and strength.
-However, the one main difference between strength training machines is the resistance type.
+However, the one main difference between these machines is the resistance type.
 There are two main categories when it comes to resistance: traditional weights and resistance rods.

 Traditional weights (weight stack/free weight)